flytreeleft/nexus3-keycloak-plugin/develop/README.md

 ## Prepare the Nexus3 Docker image

+Execute the image building script:

 ```bash
 $ sudo bash ./develop/build.sh
 ```

-After the building, the image named as `nexus3-keycloak-dev:3.6.0-02` will be listed in the results of `sudo docker images`.
+After that, a Docker image which is named as `nexus3-keycloak-dev:3.6.0-02` will be shown in the list of `sudo docker images`.

 **Note**: The image is based on [cavemandaveman/nexus](https://github.com/cavemandaveman/nexus) which is running Nexus v3.6.0-02.